tetra-framework/tetra/docs/components.md

 ### `update_data`

-The `update_data` method instructs the componet to send the complete set of public attributes to the client updateing their values, usefull to be used in combination with `@public(update=False)`:
+The `update_data` method instructs the component to send the complete set of public attribute to the client, updating their values, useful in combination with `@public(update=False)`:

 ``` python
 @default.register